ADMISSION TO BRIDGE HOUSE / RULES

 Transitional Sober Living Program

-- Be clean and sober for at least 2 weeks prior to admission.
+- Be clean and sober for at least 1 week prior to admission and must test negative on drug screening.

 - Agree to pay a monthly program fee of $290 program, plus a $100 one-time admission fee.